 Nowadays, educational institutions need to keep track of what is said about it online as much as a company, organization, or brand.

-In this blog post, we’ll talk about about the importance of leveraging social listening in education and how your school can benefit from it.
+In this blog post, we highlight the importance of leveraging social listening in education and how schools can benefit from it.

 What is social listening?

 First, let’s make sure we’re all on the same page here.